-The Office of Public Access and Wildlife Viewing Services (OPAWVS) provides opportunities for Floridians and visitors to view wildlife and experience the rugged expanses of Florida's wildlife management area system .
-OPAWVS staff work with agency biologists to develop wildlife-viewing sites and recreational trails.
+The Public Access Services Office (PASO) provides opportunities for Floridians and visitors to view wildlife and experience the rugged expanses of Florida's wildlife management area system .
+PASO staff work with agency biologists to develop wildlife-viewing sites and recreational trails.
 We also develop recreation guides and interpretive products to increase visitors' enjoyment and understanding of wildlife and wildlife habitat and how the FWC works to sustain them.

 The office has 15 employees and is directed by Jerrie Lindsey.